aidulcandra/wachan/README.md

 bot.onReceive("test", async () => {
     return {text: "Text"}
 })

 ```
-Available options, assuming `r` is the returned value:
+## Message Sending Options
+In conclusion, there are 4 methods to send a message:
+1. Using `bot.sendMessage(targetId, options)`
+2. Using an object in the second parameter of `bot.onReceive(input, response)`, which is the `response`.
+3. Using `message.reply(options)`
+4. Returning an object inside a response function

+If the object is a string, then the message will be sent as a text message.
+However, if it's an object with properties, then it should support these options in the object:
-- `r` - The returned object
+- `options` - The message sending options
-    - `r.text` - Text/caption to be sent
+    - `options.text` - Text/caption to be sent
-    - `r.quoted` - Message to be quoted.
-By default it's the received message.
+    - `options.quoted` - Message to be quoted.
+By default it's the received message (if using method 2, 3, 4).
 Can be changed or set to `null`.
+    - `options.image` - Image to be sent.
+It can be a buffer, a url or a path.

-<b>Note:</b> Since `bot.sendMessage()` and `message.reply()` return a message object which contains a `text` property, returning the result of these functions can make your bot send message twice.
+<b>Note:</b> Since `bot.sendMessage()` and `message.reply()` return a message object which contains a `text` property, returning the result of these functions inside a response function can make your bot send message twice.
 For example:
 ```js
 bot.onReceive("test", async (msg) => {
     // this will send 2 messages